Democrats try to redefine words ‘court-packing,’ ‘infrastructure,’ ‘bipartisan’ amid political warfare

 "Republicans have already packed the Supreme Court.
 Unpack it by making it bigger," a column by USA Today writer Todd Gitlin was titled.

 "Some people will say we're packing the court.
 We're not packing.
-We're unpacking," House Judiciary Committee Chairman Jerrold Nadler, a sponsor of the bill to pack the Supreme Court, said at a press conference.
+We're unpacking," House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., a sponsor of the bill to pack the Supreme Court, said at a press conference.
 "Sen. McConnell and the Republicans packed it over the last couple of years."

 "Filling existing judicial vacancies is not court packing.
 Adding seats to the Supreme Court is court packing," Rachel Bovard, the policy director of the Conservative Partnership Institute (CPI), responded.
 Former White House chief of staff Mark Meadows is a senior partner at CPI.